fernandohjunqueira/dotfiles/README.md

 ## Documentation

-- [neovim](docs/neovim.md): the best code editor.
+- WIP [neovim](docs/neovim.md): the best code editor.
 Take a look at [this file](docs/neovim.md) to check which plugins and remaps I've set and how to use them.
+- WIP tmux
+- WIP i3wm
+- WIP zsh
 - [tmux-sessionizer](docs/tmux-sessionizer.md): fuzzyfind your directories and
 create a tmux session for each.
-- mkcd: create a directory and cd to it in one command.
+- WIP mkcd: create a directory and cd to it in one command.

 ## Dependencies